VladimirAlexiev/soml/owl2soml/README.md

  it will need to be re-engineered using JAVA (as part of SOaaS) and made available at existing /soml endpoints:
 We can build a CLI (or/and a GUI) that uses /soml Content-Type: text/turtle

+should be able to pass a few params (eg voc prefix) should also be available as command line tool should test on ontologies collected in owl2soml/eg and more:
+Skos, dct, schema, gvp; parts of FIBO...